Quantum matrix arithmetics with Hamiltonian evolution: Background on fermionic systems

 Our generic multiplication scheme uses $2$ ancilla qubits independent of the number of multiplicands.
 In fact, a single qutrit suffices: the abstract definition from \cref{sec:block_abstract} immediately shows that an ancilla space with dimension $\geq3$ enables a sufficiently large operator dilation for matrix multiplication.
 By allowing the multiplication to be approximate, we have thus surpassed the lower bound on the ancilla space dimensions, known from operator theory for more than four decades~\cite{thompson1982doubly}.
 Moreover, we have achieved this for generic multiplicands, going beyond recent result~\cite[Theorem 4]{Vasconcelos25} targeting only at a neighborhood of the identity operator.
 Thus, while our approach introduces a $\frac{1}{\epsilon^{o(1)}}$ query overhead and uses a slightly larger ancilla space for dilation, it enables a generic reduction in space complexity across many potential applications, which would be difficult to obtain otherwise.

 We have developed multiple algorithms for Hamiltonian QSVT, with both the input and output represented by Hamiltonian block encodings.
-We show this can be reduced to the dominated approximation problem, where the target functions $\sin(f(\arcsin(x)))\approx p(x)$ and $\frac{\cos(f(\arcsin(x)))}{\sqrt{1-x^2}}\approx q(x)$ are simultaneously approximated by polynomials over the domain of interest, while the dominated condition $p^2(x)+(1-x^2)q^2(x)\leq1$ is approximately satisfied throughout the entire unit interval.
+We show this can be naturally reduced to the dominated approximation problem, where the target functions $\sin(f(\arcsin(x)))\approx p(x)$ and $\frac{\cos(f(\arcsin(x)))}{\sqrt{1-x^2}}\approx q(x)$ are simultaneously approximated by polynomials over the domain of interest, while the dominated condition $p^2(x)+(1-x^2)q^2(x)\leq1$ is approximately satisfied throughout the entire unit interval.
 For even polynomials, there is an intrinsic challenge due to the parity constraint of QSVT.
-Nevertheless, we show that the Hamiltonian block encoding can be shifted such that its spectra lie sufficiently far away from $x = 0$, and the transformation can be approximated via an odd extension of the original polynomial.
-However, our Hamiltonian QSVT result for even polynomials and generic input matrices incurs a relatively large query overhead, and further optimization of the algorithm would be of interest.
-In particular, the query cost scales with $\norm{f(\sqrt{\cdot})}_{\max,\left[-\frac{\pi}{2},\frac{\pi}{2}\right]}$ relying potentially on the value of $f$ along the imaginary axis, worse than that of conventional QSVT which would depend on $\norm{f}_{\max,\left[-\sqrt{\frac{\pi}{2}},\sqrt{\frac{\pi}{2}}\right]}$.
-We expect this limitation can be overcome in practical QSVT applications, though further investigation is required.
+Nevertheless, we show that for Hermitian inputs the Hamiltonian block encoding can be shifted such that its spectra lie sufficiently far away from $x = 0$, and the transformation can be approximated via an odd extension of the original polynomial.
+The generic case is then handled by considering the Hermitian dilation.
 In constructing the polynomial approximations, we have analyzed the behavior of a variety of functions over complex regions surrounding the unit interval.
 It is plausible that our approximation results can be improved by exploiting further properties of the target function, as suggested in~\cite[Remark 22]{TangTian24}, or by employing randomized compilation~\cite{martyn2025halving}, but a systematic study of such improvements is left for future work.